lukebergmann/exo/README.md

 # EXO

 ## About
-#### A Exoplanet randomizer that generates a new Exoplanet to learn about on every button refresh!
+#### EXO is an Exoplanet randomizer that generates a new Exoplanet to learn about on every button refresh!

 <hr>